Version2Software/cdk-examples/api-gateway/api-polly/README.md

 # Objectives
 1. Use high-level Java constructs to build and deploy an AWS Cloud Formation stack.
 2. Build an API Gateway as a front end to Polly.
-3. Build a simple browser client using Spring Boot and Thymeleaf.
+3. Build a simple browser client using Spring Boot and Thymeleaf to invoke the API.

 # Assumptions
 1. You have an AWS account.